sergio-usma/coin_flip_project/README.md

 # 📖 Key Codes Project <a name="about-project"></a>

 **Coin Flip** is a simple game that allows the user to flip a coin and get a random result of either "Head" or "Tail".
-The project was developed using HTML5, CSS3 and basic javascript DOM manipulation with basic addEventListeners to listen the key pressed by the user.
+The project was developed using HTML5, CSS3 and basic javascript DOM manipulation.

 ## 🛠 Built With <a name="built-with"></a>